-12 Back-to-School Beauty Products to Kick-Start Your Semester
+15 Back-to-School Beauty Products You’ll Definitely Need This Year

-Without fail, every August we have a complete and utter moment of panic as we realize summer is dead and school is on the horizon.
-But this year, instead of wasting away the final weeks of freedom with stress and worry, we decided to make your back-to-school transition a bit easier.
-Sure, text books and backpacks should be making your way towards the top of your Amazon carts, but let’s be real: Your true semester shopping list should start with a kick-ass array of beauty products.
+Without fail, toward the end of summer, we have a complete and utter moment of panic as we realize school is on the horizon.
+But this year, instead of wasting away the final weeks of freedom with stress and worry, make your back-to-school transition a bit easier.
+And we aren’t talking about textbooks and backpacks; what should be making its way toward the top of your Amazon shopping carts are beauty products.

-Think about it—who’s going to be there for you when you start breaking the F out during midterms?
-Hint: It’s not that bright-pink stapler or that heavy-duty planner, but a super-powerful, fast-acting spot treatment.
-Ahead, we rounded up 12 beauty products you can’t pass up on this semester, including soothing sheet masks for stressful days, on-the-go perfumes you can throw into your purse, and long-lasting polishes.
-Shop our favorites, and maybe, just maybe, try to enjoy the rest of your holiday.
+Think about it: Who’s going to be there for you when you start breaking out during midterms?
+Hint: It’s not that bright-pink stapler or that heavy-duty planner; it’s that super-powerful, fast-acting spot treatment you picked up.

+Ahead, we’ve rounded up 15 beauty products you can’t pass up this semester, including soothing sheet masks for stressful days, on-the-go perfumes you can throw into your purse and long-lasting polishes.
+Shop our favorites, and maybe, just maybe, try to enjoy the rest of your summer vacay.

 Photo: